I have a confession to make: For years, I was untruthful.

 But you never actually live life on that time scale.
 Life happens in the moments of every day.
 Minute by minute.

 How we spend our days is, of course, how we spend our lives.

 So take the time to align your daily behavior with your priorities.
 There may be some discomfort in the near term, but you’ll thank yourself down the road.

 Use the 20 Minute Life Checkup to Get Your Priorities in Order

-This is a powerful exercise you can use to analyze the alignment of your behavior and your priorities.
-The images are just examples.
-Yours will likely include more data points.
+This is a simple exercise you can use to assess the alignment of your behavior and your priorities.
+The images below are just examples.
+Yours may include more data points.

 You can do this exercise in a notebook or with sticky notes.
 Or, make it easier for yourself and download the free guide.
 Print them off, and you have everything ready to go.

 The easiest way to get started with your 20 Minute Life Checkup.